dvanvolk/picture_frame_server/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to verify everything works.

-### 5. Deploy to a server machine (optional)
+### 5. Deploy to your Proxmox LXC container (optional)

-Run the install script on any Linux machine to install as a systemd service:
+Run the install script inside the LXC container to install as a systemd service:

 ```bash
 sudo bash scripts/install.sh